hivesolutions/appier/doc/configuration.md

 # Configuration

-Appier configurations are simply a list of settings that are passed from outside the app, and then made accessible to the application logic.
+Appier configurations are simply a list of settings that are passed from outside the app, and made accessible to the application logic.
 They serve both as a single point of reference to variables that define the app's platform and behavior (eg: database server, logging level, etc.), and as a means to modify these when running the app in different environments (eg: having a different configuration for when it's running